svaksha/Julia.jl/Statistics.md

 - [QuickCheck.jl](https://github.com/pao/QuickCheck.jl) :: is listed in METADATA and based on QuickCheck specification-based randomized tester for Julia.
   * _DOCS_::
   * [https://quickcheckjl.readthedocs.org/](https://quickcheckjl.readthedocs.org/)
-- [SCIP.jl](https://github.com/mlubin/SCIP.jl) by @mlubin :: An optimization software for mixed-integer programs.
++ [SCIP.jl](https://github.com/mlubin/SCIP.jl) by @mlubin :: An optimization software for mixed-integer programs.
-- [SCIP.jl](https://github.com/ryanjoneil/SCIP.jl) by @ryanjoneil :: A Julia interface to the SCIP solver.
++ [SCIP.jl](https://github.com/ryanjoneil/SCIP.jl) by @ryanjoneil :: A Julia interface to the SCIP solver.
-- [SCS.jl](https://github.com/karanveerm/SCS.jl) :: Julia Wrapper for SCS (https://github.com/cvxgrp/scs).
++ [SCS.jl](https://github.com/karanveerm/SCS.jl) :: Julia Wrapper for SCS (https://github.com/cvxgrp/scs).

 ### Org-[JuliaOpt](http://juliaopt.org/)
 An umbrella group for Julia-based optimization-related projects, with its own [mailing list](https://groups.google.com/forum/#!forum/julia-opt) at Google groups.
-- [Cbc.jl](https://github.com/JuliaOpt/Cbc.jl) :: Julia interface to the mixed-integer linear programming solver Cbc via the CoinMP C library.
++ [Cbc.jl](https://github.com/JuliaOpt/Cbc.jl) :: Julia interface to the mixed-integer linear programming solver Cbc via the CoinMP C library.
++ [Convex.jl](https://github.com/JuliaOpt/Convex.jl) :: a Julia library for mathematical programming that makes it easy to formulate and fast to solve nonlinear convex optimization problems.
+It can use (nearly) any solver that complies with the MathProgBase interface, including Mosek, Gurobi, ECOS, SCS, and GLPK.
-- [GLPKMathProgInterface.jl](https://github.com/JuliaOpt/GLPKMathProgInterface.jl) :: Interface between the GLPK.jl wrapper and MathProgBase.jl.
++ [GLPKMathProgInterface.jl](https://github.com/JuliaOpt/GLPKMathProgInterface.jl) :: Interface between the GLPK.jl wrapper and MathProgBase.jl.
 + [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) :: is a Julia interface for the Gurobi Optimizer, a [commercial optimization solver for a variety of mathematical programming problems](https://en.wikipedia.org/wiki/Gurobi), including linear programming (LP), quadratic programming (QP), quadratically constrained programming (QCP), mixed integer linear programming (MILP), mixed-integer quadratic programming (MIQP), and mixed-integer quadratically constrained programming (MIQCP).
 + [Ipopt.jl](https://github.com/JuliaOpt/Ipopt.jl) :: is a Julia interface to the Ipopt nonlinear solver.
 + [KNITRO.jl](https://github.com/JuliaOpt/KNITRO.jl) :: This package provides an interface for using the KNITRO solver from the Julia language, which can only be used after having purchased and installed a copy of KNITRO from Ziena Optimization.